Job posting vs. Job description – is there a difference?

 For example, here are two ways to present the same basic information.
 You tell me which one sounds more appealing:

 – or –

 Granted, you can’t really take this approach for an Executive level type of position, but remember that this is a job ADVERTISEMENT, so you need to advertise to your audience.

-Think of who you want to bring in the door and then speak to them whenever possible.
+Think of who you want to bring in the door and then speak to them whenever possible when recruiting.
 They can get the boring job description once they sign-on!

 - The New Normal at Work: Making Workplace Decisions During the COVID-19 Crisis